Ghislaine Maxwell claims in jailhouse interview that photo of Prince Andrew with his accuser is fake: "I don't believe it's real for a second"

 Giuffre has claimed she was trafficked by the pair to, among others, Andrew, King Charles III's younger brother.

-The 39-year-old sued the discredited royal in a United States court, claiming they had sex in London when she was 17 and a minor under U.S law.
+The now 39-year-old sued Andrew in a United States court, claiming they had sex in London when she was 17 and a minor under U.S law.

 He settled the sexual assault lawsuit at considerable cost last year, sparing him the public humiliation of a trial.

-Note: Correction: This story has been updated to reflect that Andrew is the third child of the late Queen Elizabeth II, not her youngest.